luapower/website/www/md/faq.md

 ## How is it different from LuaRocks?

+> __FIXME__: What follows is only the luapower author's biased opinion of LuaRocks.
+Someone else should write this, ideally an user of both systems.
+Feedback welcome.

 LuaRocks is probably the most popular package manager for Lua.
-It is quite different than luapower in scope (Lua-focus vs. LuaJIT-focus), philosophy (manifest-based vs. convention-based, install vs. portable-tree) and implementation (full-fledged package manager vs git wrapper + reflection library), and with a large module collection.
-LuaRocks requires declaring all package dependencies.
+It is quite different than luapower in scope (Lua-focus vs. LuaJIT-focus), philosophy (manifest-based vs. convention-based, install vs. portable-tree) and implementation (full-fledged package manager vs simple git wrapper + reflection library), and with a large module collection.
+LuaRocks requires declaring all package dependencies, while luapower requires declaring only binary-only/build-only dependencies.
 Because LuaRocks does not enforce a standard directory layout on packages, having installed packages under version control is not possible.
-LuaRocks doesn't know how to find the include dir and lib dir of dependencies all by itself, for the same reason, making out-of-the-box compilation of packages with dependencies a hit-or-miss experience.
-It doesn't specify a required build toolchain for Windows either, so you might need to have multiple versions of Visual Studio and MinGW before you get a decent number of packages built.
-This also affects binary rocks, which may come in linked against various versions of the msvcrt.
+Luapower includes and compiles all external libraries, while that is out of the scope of LuaRocks.
+For this same reason, LuaRocks does not know how to find the include dir and lib dir of external dependencies all by itself, making out-of-the-box compilation of packages with dependencies a hit-or-miss experience.
+LuaRocks doesn't specify a required build toolchain for Windows, so you might need to have multiple versions of Visual Studio and MinGW before you get a decent number of packages built.
+This also affects binary rocks, which may come in linked against various versions of msvcrt.

 ## How is it different from LuaDist?

+> __FIXME__: What follows is only the luapower author's biased opinion of LuaDist.
+Someone else should write this, ideally an user of both systems.
+Feedback welcome.

 LuaDist is a git-based binaries-included distro with some similarities to luapower and a large module collection.
+LuaDist supports more platforms and more compilers than luapower.
 LuaDist requires declaring all package dependencies.
 Building LuaDist binaries requires knowledge of cmake and LuaDist's own custom macros.
 Because LuaDist binaries are in separate branches, portable installations under version control are not possible (a deployment step is necessary to get to a running system).
 LuaDist